68756d616e/Binary-Language/README.md

 The current general purpose is to convert binary numbers into text (words)

+The example below converts to bits of binary

 **A simple example of conversions**

     00 = Sa